knightmoves-curriculum/advanced-c-sharp/001-first-api/README.md

   - or you could actually start the app in an acceptance test and hit the started app

  ## Building toward CSTA Standards:
- - Create computational models that represent the relationships among different elements of data collected from a phenomenon or process.
-(3A-DA-12) https://www.csteachers.org/page/standards
- - Explain how the characteristics of the Internet influence the systems built on it.
-(3A-NI-07) https://www.csteachers.org/page/standards
+ - Explain how abstractions hide the underlying implementation details of computing systems embedded in everyday objects (3A-CS-01) https://www.csteachers.org/page/standards
- - Describe the issues that impact network functionality (e.g., bandwidth, load, delay, topology).
-(3B-NI-03) https://www.csteachers.org/page/standards
- - Construct solutions to problems using student-created components, such as procedures, modules, and/or objects.
-(3B-AP-14) https://www.csteachers.org/page/standards
+ - Demonstrate code reuse by creating programming solutions using libraries and APIs (3B-AP-16) https://www.csteachers.org/page/standards